umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/.github/README.md

 }
 ```

-Now start the vite server: `npm run dev:server` in your backoffice folder and open the http://localhost:5173 URL in your browser.
+Now start the vite server by running the command: `npm run dev:server` in the `Umbraco.Web.UI.Client` folder, and finally open the http://localhost:5173 URL in your browser.

 ### Storybook

-Storybook is also being built and deployed automatically on the Main branch, including a preview URL on each pull request.
-See it in action on this [Azure Static Web App](https://ambitious-stone-0033b3603.1.azurestaticapps.net/).

 You can test the Storybook locally by running `npm run storybook`.
 This will start the Storybook server and open a browser window with the Storybook UI.